 As you might imagine, as a writer on vintage style and owner of several vintage shops, Madge owns jewelry.
 A lot of jewelry.
 It’s a constant struggle to keep all her pieces organized.
-She’s tried hanging necklaces on hooks, used desk organizers for earrings and bracelets but nothing has worked.
+She’s tried hanging necklaces on hooks, and used desk organizers for earrings and bracelets but nothing has worked.
+Soo much jewelry, so little space.
 And then she saw it, at an estate sale – a vintage jewelry armoire.

 As you can see it’s uninspired Early American but man can it hold a lot of loot.
 There are side doors for hanging necklaces and lots of drawers for other treasures.
 Madge snapped it up and hauled it home with visions of sanding and painting dancing in her head.
 And there it stayed, in the garage for a year, gathering dust.
 That eager painter chic left the building.